BookStackApp/website/content/docs/admin/third-party-auth.md

 1. While logged in, open up your [GitHub developer applications](https://github.com/settings/developers).
 2. Click 'Register new application'.
-3. Enter an application name ('BookStack' or your custom set name), A link to your app instance under 'Homepage URL' and an 'Authorization callback URL' of the url that your BookStack instance is hosted on then click 'Register application'.
+3. Enter an application name ('BookStack' or your custom set name) and a link to your app instance under 'Homepage URL'.
+The 'Authorization callback URL' can be the root (homepage) URL for your BookStack instance.
+Once those details are set, select 'Register application'.
 4. A 'Client ID' and a 'Client Secret' value will be shown.
 Add these two values to the to the `GITHUB_APP_ID` and `GITHUB_APP_SECRET` variables, replacing the default false value, in the '.env' file found in the BookStack root folder.
 5. Set the 'APP_URL' environment variable to be the same domain as you entered in step 3.
 6. All done!
-Users should now be able to link their social accounts in their account profile pages and also register/login using their Github account.
+Users should now be able to link their social accounts in their account profile pages and also register/login using their GitHub account.

 ---